chasdev/bsqlparse/README.rst

-python-sqlparse - Parse SQL statements
+python-sqlparse - Parse PLSQL statements
 ======================================

-sqlparse is a non-validating SQL parser module for Python.
+sqlparse is a PLSQL parser module for Python.

 |buildstatus|_
 |coverage|_